 Until now, Canadians have had to settle for Text to Landline messaging to text a landline phone number.
 This means that the sender would have to sign up to a service or download an app, compose the message they want to send to the landline, and send the message from the service.
-The service would receive the message, converted into a voice message and would place an actual phone call to the recipient a few times until the call is answered.
+The service would receive the message, convert the message into a robotic voice message recording and would place an actual phone call to the recipient a few times until the call is answered.
 One of the biggest glaring problem is that whenever someone receives a call with a robotic voice, they automatically assume it’s a telemarketing call and would intuitively hangs up.

 With a landline texting service like Texty Pro, anyone in Canada with a landline phone number can use their landline phone number for sending and receiving a text message.
 When texting from a landline texting app or a service, it simply means that a traditional landline phone number or a voice over IP phone number has been text-enabled to send and receive text messages, allowing it to be used for 2-way communication and bulk texting.
 For Canadian businesses, landline texting from their existing phone number is the best way to text with customers as times have changed and most people prefer texting over calls and you don’t have to force them to remember to text you on a text-only number and call you on your call-only number.

 The possibility to receive and send SMS messages from your Canadian landline or VoIP number allows you to communicate with those who may not want to pick up the phone and answer the call but still need to connect with your business.
-Unless your current phone number is capable of receiving text messages from a landline by having it provisioned for SMS text messaging, it's probable that you're not receiving the business text messages that others are attempting to send you.
+Unless your current phone number is capable of receiving text messages from a landline by having it provisioned for SMS text messaging, it's 100% certain that you're not receiving the business text messages that others are attempting to send you.

 Yes, you can text from a landline in Canada.
 For consumers, texting a landline is no different than texting a mobile phone.
 To them, there is no difference.
 There are no cumbersome signups, voice recordings, or anything on their part.
 They don’t have to know about landline text message, how to text to landline, how do you text a business, or anything that they may not be familiar with.
 To text a text-enabled landline, consumers will simply open their default texting app on their phone, enter your landline number, compose a text message, and press send exactly like they would text any other mobile number.